Sign In / Sign Out

 Understanding the past is the key to building out future.
 The History program analyzes the forces that shape society, the marketplace and our lives through the study of power, people, ideas and institutions from our past.
 A comprehensive understanding of history makes our students invaluable assets in law, journalism, and civil service fields.

-The history degree program provides a strong foundation for understanding the forces of change that shape society, the marketplace and people's lives.
+The BA degree program in history provides a strong foundation for understanding the forces of change that shape society, the marketplace and people's lives.
 The program introduces students to a broad span of history that covers the ancient world through the modern period and extends from Europe to Latin America and the United States.
-In addition to learning about the origins and development of various peoples, ideas and institutions of the past, students engage in the practice of history by learning to conduct original research, analyze historical evidence and formulate arguments using historiographical perspectives and methodological approaches.
+In addition to learning about the origins and development of various peoples, ideas and institutions of the past, students engage in the practice of history by learning to conduct research, analyze historical evidence and formulate arguments using historiographical perspectives and methodological approaches.